 2. Be as specific as possible

+Not all managers instinctively know how to give quality feedback in their call center.
 If your go-to positive feedback line is "good job" it is time to broaden your horizons.
 Chrissy Scivicque from EatYourCareer.com recommends the following when delivering positive specific feedback:

-- Use the person's name.
+- Use the person's name

-- Describe the specific actions you observed or learned.
+- Describe the specific actions you observed or learned

-- Avoid ambiguous details.
+- Avoid ambiguous details

 "Sarah, I appreciate you staying at work last night to help with the backlog.
-I know you were not asked to go out of your way to do that and you put in a lot of time effort.
+I know you were not asked to go out of your way to do that and you put in a lot of time and effort.
 It shows your commitment not only to your role but the continued success of our team as a whole.
 Thanks for that."